Department Systems Analysis, Integrated Assessment and Modelling

 Mathematical Methods in Environmental Research

-Modeling of hydrological and ecological systems
+Modeling of complex systems

 Development of algorithms